openxla/xla/docs/operation_semantics.md

 1. The scatter phase.
-On each core, the operand is split into `split_count` number of blocks along the `split_dimensions`, and the blocks are scattered to all cores, e.g., the ith block is send to the ith core.
+On each core, the operand is split into `split_count` number of blocks along the `split_dimensions`, and the blocks are scattered to all cores, e.g., the ith block is sent to the ith core.
 2. The gather phase.
 Each core concatenates the received blocks along the `concat_dimension`.

 The participating cores can be configured by:

--   `replica_groups`: each ReplicaGroup contains a list of replica id participating in the computation (replica id for the current replica can be retrieved using [`ReplicaId`](#replicaid)).
+-   `replica_groups`: each ReplicaGroup contains a list of replica ids participating in the computation (the replica id for the current replica can be retrieved using [`ReplicaId`](#replicaid)).
 AllToAll will be applied within subgroups in the specified order.
-For example, `replica_groups = {{1,2,3}, {4,5,0}}` means that an AllToAll will be applied within replicas `{1, 2, 3}`, and in the gather phase, and the received blocks will be concatenated in the same order of 1, 2, 3.
+For example, `replica_groups =
+    {{1,2,3}, {4,5,0}}` means that an AllToAll will be applied within replicas `{1, 2, 3}`, and in the gather phase, and the received blocks will be concatenated in the same order of 1, 2, 3.
 Then, another AllToAll will be applied within replicas 4, 5, 0, and the concatenation order is also 4, 5, 0.
 If `replica_groups` is empty, all replicas belong to one group, in the concatenation order of their appearance.

 Prerequisites: